benjabcn/phphc/README.md

 ##Installation

-Use composer to install and the autoloading is taken care of.
+Use composer to install, and make use of the autoload file composer will generate.

 ####Add to your composer.json
 ```js